vassilidzuba/zmdlib/README.md

 - use functions `parse` or `parseFile` to obtain an `Iterator`
 - call the iterator to obtain the Elements, and do something with them
-- free the iteratore once the work is completed
+- free the iteratore once the work is completed.

+Here is a skeleton of the use of the lib/

     const a : std.mem.Allocator = ...;